sarahciston/codingcare/posts/critintro.md

 Up to now I have not used the term 'trans\*' to self-identify, even if in some ways it may be correct.
 By way of talking about the word 'trans\*' relationship to *Trans\*formative TechnoCraft*, I will try to tease out my relationship to the term.
 I think I've been avoiding my own stakes in 'trans\*'.
 I was concerned my stakes were false, or would appear false, but it's actually that I didn't have the language for myself.
 Because there isn't language for wanting to be without language, for not wanting to be seen or described or labeled — to have your attributes held against you in an alley or an email.
 Or maybe they they already found a label for not wanting a label, and that language is just 'agender' and I still don't like it or the complex ever-turbid gender taxonomy, because I hate this business of taxonomies anyway and its categorizing logic is how we got to machine learning and many worse things in the first place.

-I wasn't using 'trans\*' for myself (though now I've gone and claimed it for my book, wtf) because I worried other people need it more, the term, as if language is a finite natural resource, like rare earth minerals we're extracting to make models of language.
-I used to worry the same thing about the word 'queer' before I practiced letting myself try it on, just a little (as a treat), and the discomfort grew then transformed into pride.
-I feel I am an ungrateful thing, whenever I reject the privileges I have when I go passing as a straight cis woman who is none of those things, those privileges tangled up with the erasures it brings, the over and over of nixing a self.
-It feels worse to correct someone because I don't have a truer label to give.
-Queer and trans\*formative are the only words that feel true.
+I wasn't using 'trans\*' for myself (though now I've gone and claimed it for my book, wtf) because I worried other people need it more, needed the term to survive, and I had been surviving without the it — as if language is a finite natural resource, like rare earth minerals we're extracting to make models of language.
+I used to worry the same thing about the word 'queer' before I practiced letting myself try it on, just a little (as a treat).
+That discomfort grew, then eventually transformed into some kind of resilience akin to pride.
+Still, I feel I am an ungrateful thing, whenever I reject the privileges I have when I go passing as a straight cis woman who is none of those things, those privileges tangled up with the erasures it brings, the over and over of nixing a self.
+It feels worse to correct someone because I don't have a true label to give.
+Queer and trans\*formative are the only words that feel good enough.

-I wasn't using trans\* for myself, or nonbinary or agender, and I wasn't using gay or lesbian or bi or pan or any other term for myself, because I worried these were all labels for people who knew who they were.
+I wasn't using trans\* for myself, or nonbinary or agender, and I wasn't using gay or lesbian or bi or pan or any other term for myself, because I worried these were all labels for people who knew who they were and had always known, who stood so far outside the identity they were called that they required this word as a reckoning.
 For so long I have been completely out of contact with my body and its shapes and desires.
+The middle space with no reckonings was safe.
 I had been just reading the room for cues to how I was supposed to feel, and that small rural version of me was the only reality there was.

 To identify with new words is to make bold claims.
-My life would change for claims like these.
+My life would need to change for claims like these.
 I'd need to put my skin in the game, to admit my skin is already in the game, to admit I have skin.
 I've spent so long disavowing the body below my neck as it aches for me to acknowledge it.
 The body below my neck is the whole world around it, this "I" am but diffuse particulates, not centered, so hard to label, not even atoms swirling, because the atomic model of the universe is a fiction divised by object-oriented bros who want to be islands.
-Yet I spent so long as a decapitated head of a magician's assistant, on a plate on a table on a stage, trying to keep the show going, trying to please, trying to keep the body I couldn't feel safe.
+Yet I spent so long as a decapitated head <br>
+of a magician's assistant, on a plate <br>
+on a table on a stage, trying to <br>
+keep the show going, trying <br>
+to please, trying to keep <br>
+the body I couldn't feel <br>
+safe.

 Resetting is a recursive process.
 It is not the trick of pulling out the tablecloth from beneath the finely laid placesettings and the severed head.
 Previously I was mistaken.
 I thought of transformation as a transition, movement from one thing to another.
 But it can also be unrestrictedly being who you have always been, as fully as you are, more than anyone has previously recognized, and experiencing that recognition as fully as possible.
 This can be aided by finding the language (or losing the language), or finding the tools (or breaking the tools), or finding the commrades (or making the spaces where they might find you).
 Trans\* breaks open transformation with its asterisk and its radical understandings of form/ative, both discussed further below.
 This text is inclusive of many understandings of trans\*-ness and transformation, combining them in order to suggest the kind of trans\*formative practices of being and/or making that are prefigurative — bringing a world into being as it always could have been and should be, alighting the revolutionary force of latent potentials that already are.

 This is me (me?), (un)defining self(s) amidst regimes of knowledge-power, (un)learning to maneuver, [XXX/building connections in order to/finding people, finding pockts of, tools, etc???] establish spaces of resistance.

-##### Trans-[etc]: Transducers [XXX-where?]
+#### Trans-[etc]: Transducers [XXX-where?]

 [XXX] What is the connection of 'belonging' to transness, or to queerness, and belonging to coding communities or to spaces of creative freedom or civic change?
 How does trans\* connect to computation at all?